TOD-theses/traces_analyzer/docs/metadata_extraction.md

 We start the process with an initial `CallFrame`, which stores who created the transaction and which contract/EOA is called.

 Then we iterate through the `TraceEvent`s, always looking at two successive `TraceEvent`s.
 Based on these events we create an `Instruction` object, which specifies the EVM instruction, its inputs and also its outputs.
-For some instructions the currently executed contract is important, so we link the current `CallFrame` to the instruction.
+For some instructions the call context is important, so we link the current `CallFrame` to the instruction.
 For instance, an `SLOAD` instruction loads the data from the current contracts storage.

-If we encounter a `CALL` or `STATICCALL` we create a new `CallFrame`.
+If we encounter a call instruction (`CALL`, `STATICCALL`, `CALLCODE` or `DELEGATECALL`) we create a new `CallFrame`.
 On a `STOP`, `RETURN`, `REVERT` or `SELFDESTRUCT` we go back to the previous `CallFrame`.
 To be sure, we also verify if the `depth` from the trace event matches our calculation.
 If not, we raise an Exception.

 The `Instruction` includes: